maliMirkec/personal-website/site/blog/how-to-add-a-contact-form-to-a-static-website.md

 ---
 title: How to add a contact form to a static website
 date: 2019-08-01 11:33:44
-categories:
-  - Blog
 tags:
   - blog
+  - publications
+categories:
   - spg
   - ssg
   - kwes
+publication: Codementor
 canonical: https://www.codementor.io/malimirkeccita/how-to-add-a-contact-form-to-a-static-website-wyl9gsuha
 thumbnail: How_to_add_a_contact_form_to_a_static_website-2x_mqfxlv.jpg
-comments: true
 description: "With the rise of the static site, developers need a service that could handle forms.
 Static website contact form is the most common case, and in this article, you would learn how to add one with Kwes form builder."
 ---